Kamaleswaram

-Kamaleswaram is one of the main suburbs of Thiruvananthapuram, the capital of Kerala, India.
+Kamaleswaram is a suburb of Thiruvananthapuram, the capital of Kerala, India.
 It boasts having several temples and mosques which are of historic significance.
 Attukal Temple is located 1 km from Kamaleswaram.
-Padmanabhaswamy Temple is located 1.5 kms from Kamaleswaram.
-Manacaud Valiyapalli is located 500 mtrs from Kamaleswaram.
+Padmanabhaswamy Temple is located 1.5 km from Kamaleswaram.
+Manacaud Valiyapalli is located 500 meters from Kamaleswaram.
 It is also in the vicinity of all major public services.
-The Trivandrum International Airport is located 4 kms from Kamaleswaram.
-The Trivandrum Central Railway Station is located 3 kms from Kamaleswaram.
-The East Fort bus terminal is located 2 kms from Kamaleswaram.
+The Trivandrum International Airport is located 4 km from Kamaleswaram.
+The Trivandrum Central Railway Station is located 3 km from Kamaleswaram.
+The East Fort bus terminal is located 2 km from Kamaleswaram.
 Kamaleswaram is situated between Kallattumukku and Manacaud.